KaveIO/AmbariKave/README.md

 - Additional services added as patches into the Ambari installer.
 This is "the payload".
 The src and bin subdirectories.
 - Deployment tools for amazon and generic systems to automate the deployment and speed up testing.
 The deployment subdirectory.
 - Development tools and tests for developers of this project.
 The dev and tests subdirectories.
+-
+We also endeavor to provide an extensive [wiki documentation](https://github.com/KaveIO/AmbariKave/wiki)

 Installation (on the 'ambari node' of your cluster, or one large machine)
 =========================================================================